 MTCH311 Certified Quality Technician (CQT).
-Course is designed to acquaint students with the body of knowledge contained in the American Society for Quality (ASQ) exam for Certified Quality Technician.
-Subjects include quality concepts and techniques, practical
+Course is designed to acquaint learners with the body of knowledge contained in the American Society for Quality (ASQ) exam for Certified Quality Technician.
+Subjects include quality concepts and techniques, practical statistical methods, metrology and calibration, inspection and test, quality audits and preventive corrective action.
+Credit 3 hours.